Edit Blog Post

 A typical bridge along the Columbia Gorge Historic Highway.
 Note the stonework on the right.

-The road may be the most unusual historic site in Oregon.
+may be the most unusual historic site in Oregon.

 As advertised, the road is narrow, tricky, and pretty.

 In places it runs right next to its modern replacement.